20. Untitled Goose Game

 15. Super Mario Maker 2

 Mario Maker 2 took the world by absolute storm.
-The game was good to begin with, with endless level-making options, a wealth of levels shared among players, multiplayer modes, and more, but it’s even come a longer way since then.
+The game was good to begin with, featuring endless level-making options, a wealth of levels shared among players, multiplayer modes, and more, but it’s gotten even better since then.
 There’s a new Legend of Zelda item that lets you throw in Links for starters, along with some new abilities, tools, and items.

 Advertisement – Continue Reading Below